 Fluoride: Fluoride varnish is painted on teeth and can help prevent tooth decay, slow it down, or stop it from getting worse.
 Fluoride varnish is made with fluoride, a mineral that can strengthen tooth enamel (outer coating on teeth).
 For more information about why fluoride is good for people of all ages click here: FLUORIDE

 Choosing the Right Toothpaste and Toothbrush

 From toothpaste and mouthwash to toothbrushes and dental floss, it's important to choose the right products for your smile.
-Keep in mind that when you're looking for a new toothpaste or toothbrush be sure to choose one that has been approved by the American Dental Association (ADA).
-Dr. Folan can also help by recommending certain dental products for use at home.
+Keep in mind that when you're looking for a new toothpaste or toothbrush, be sure to choose one that has been approved by the American Dental Association (ADA).
+Your dentist can also help by recommending certain dental products for use at home.

 Did you know that at birth, people already have 20 primary (baby) teeth that begin erupting after six months, and that by age 21, there are no more primary teeth, and all 32 permanent teeth have erupted?

 Getting to know your teeth can be fun and educational!